KirranderGroup/scat_lib/docs/index.rst

 scat_lib documentation
 ======================

-A Python library for quantum chemistry calculations and molecular analysis.
+A python library for calculating X-ray scattering signals using quantum chemistry calculations derived from PySCF.

+This library provides a wrapper for PyXSCAT library.

 .. toctree::
    :maxdepth: 2